 Some values change quickly, when the right conditions emerge.
 This may sound surprising to those versed in psychology, sociology, and other social sciences, who have absorbed the idea that values only change over generational time scales.
 Our analysis differs because we’re talking about relational values—notions of appropriate or desired relationships—not held values like the abstract notions of courage, fairness, or liberty.

 Thus, we all have a much more important role than previously recognized in helping to change societal values.
-The third leverage point endorsed by most of the world’s nations acknowledges the power of values to spark change in social norms and practices.
+The third leverage point endorsed by most of the world’s nations acknowledges the power of values to spark change in social norms and practices (see Leverage Point 3, Latent Values of Responsibility).
 This power is manifest especially in situations where existing values are somewhat at odds with the context—where many people feel that their actions don’t fully reflect their values.
 Here, a small, strategic change could enable the expression of those values in ways that ripple through whole systems.

 Because the CoSphere team has extensive expertise with values, unleashing values consistent with sustainability is a core focus for us.
 Values about luxury are but one example of the values that matter.